-The Bachelor of Science in Aviation Management degree program from NAU's school in Rapid City will prepare you for take-off in the exciting world of aviation.
+The Bachelor of Science in Aviation Management degree program from NAU's school in Rapid City, South Dakota will prepare you for take-off in the exciting world of aviation.
 You will learn key concepts including managing aircraft operations, aviation technology, airport management and planning, and even aviation marketing.
 With NAU’s caring and supportive faculty, robust curriculum, and engaging learning environment, the sky is the limit!
 Learn more about NAU’s Aviation Management program and take your career to new heights.

 This program is offered online, with support services provided by the NAU locations listed below.
 Classes are offered as follows: